Kotoyūki Kazuyoshi: Fighting style

 Kotoyūki was a tsuki and oshi specialist, preferring pushing and thrusting techniques to fighting on the mawashi.
 Nearly half of all his career victories were by oshi dashi, or push out.

 Retirement from sumo

 After significant injury issues causing his demotion from the professional ranks, Kotoyūki announced his retirement in April 2021.
 He is staying in the Sumo Association as a coach at Sadogatake stable, initially under the elder name of Kimigahama (君ヶ濱), which he borrowed from active Okinoumi, then switching to the Kitaijin elder name owned by Endo following Okinoumi's retirement.
 He became the first elder born after the Showa era.
 His danpatsu-shiki was held at the Ryōgoku Kokugikan on October 2, 2021.
+In July 2023 it was announced that he would inherit the name Araiso from the former ōzeki Wakashimazu, who was retiring definitively after being asked to serve as a consultant as he approached his 65th birthday.

 Personal life

 Kotoyūki was married in June 2017.
 He has two children.